gutgenug/advPassManager/README.md

 # Advanced password manager
-An advanced encrypted password manager written in Python :) feel free to use it
+An advanced encrypted password manager written in Python, with a built-in countdown so if you leave your computer. the program gets terminated and passwords get encrypted after 10 seconds :) feel free to use it